bhatsushant/employee-management-system/README.md

 1. **Environment Configuration:**

    - Copy the contents of `envexample.md` file to `.env`.
-   - Update the `.env` file with your MySQL credentials and other configurations.
+   - Update the `.env` file with your MySQL credentials and other configurations as shown in the encexample.md file.
+   - Note that the envexample.md file also contains keys like `ACCESS_TOKEN_SECRET`, `REFRESH_TOKEN_SECRET`, `SESSION_SECRET` which are not required for your DB connection but are required for your code.
+You can assign any random values for these keys for the purposes of testing.

 1. **Create Database:**